arjunumenon/arjunumenon.github.io/_posts/2021-01-25-tenant-status-solution-m365cli.md

 tags: [M365Status, M365CLI, featured]
 ---

-Are you an IT Pro who wants to have a solution which checks the status of your Microsoft 365 Tenant.
+Are you an IT Pro who wants to have a solution that checks the status of your Microsoft 365 Tenant.

-How about if you get notified when something goes wrong in your tenant and you gets that information before your users complain.
+How about if you get notified when something goes wrong with your tenant and you get that information before your users complain.
 Awesome, right?

 ## Solution

-In this blog, I am showing a way where you can schedule a script which will check the status of your tenant.
-If something is not right in the tenant, it will save the information to a SharePoint List and will notify the user.
-I am also giving a bonus solution where I have created a simple Power Automate which will identify the changes and will complete some of the process which is designed for notification
+In this blog, I am showing a way where you can schedule a script that will check the status of your tenant.
+If something is not right with the tenant, it will save the information to a SharePoint List and will notify the user.
+I am also giving a bonus solution where I have created a simple Power Automate which will identify the changes and will complete some of the processes which are designed for notification.

 [CLI for Microsoft 365](https://pnp.github.io/cli-microsoft365/){:target="_blank"} provides some powerful and lightweight commands via which you can get the health status of your Office 365 Tenant.
-With the combination multiple commands, you can create a full fledged and powerful solution through which you can get updates, notified if some of the services are not working as expected.
+With the combination of multiple commands, you can create a full-fledged and powerful solution through which you can get updates, notified if some of the services are not working as expected.

 In this blog, I am using Windows for showing the use case.
-You as a user are not restricted to use PowerShell since [CLI for Microsoft 365 is a cross-platform CLI](https://pnp.github.io/cli-microsoft365/about/why-cli/){:target="_blank"} and is independent of the OS platform which you uses.
+You as a user are not restricted to use PowerShell since [CLI for Microsoft 365 is a cross-platform CLI](https://pnp.github.io/cli-microsoft365/about/why-cli/){:target="_blank"} and is independent of the OS platform which you use.

 ## Index